Children’s Dental Info.

 Your teeth by the numbers.

 During your lifetime, you will have two sets of teeth.
 Primary (or baby) teeth appear around ages six to eight months, and all 20 are in place by age three.
-Children will begin losing their teeth at approximately age five.
+Children will begin losing their teeth at approximately age 5.

 Permanent teeth will begin to grow around age six, and with the exception of wisdom teeth, are all present between ages 12 and 14.
 The next teeth to grow in are the 12-year molars and finally the wisdom teeth.
 Wisdom teeth typically begin breaking through from age 17 and on.
 The total number of permanent teeth is usually 22, though few people have room for all 22 teeth, which is why wisdom teeth are usually removed.
 Any concerns can be addressed by Drs.
 Cope at your child’s dental checkup.